FireController1847/DishwasherCodingChallenge/README.md

 If you record your attempt, feel free to make a PR to add your solution.
 Ensure that you link the video in your PR.
 Please put it under `solutions/<yourusername>/`.

+## The Language
+As long as you are able to create something to represent an object and an enum, your programming language is allowed!

 ## The Challenge
 In 15 minutes, write a program that accurately represents the act of putting away dishes from a dishwasher.
 There must be three classes: a *dish*, a *dishwasher*, and a *human*.
 There is one enum: a *dishtype*.
 You must define at least 10 different dish types to be able to use in your dishwasher.